agajdosi/agajdosi.github.io/content/artworks/conclusions_of_police_investigation/index.md

 date = 2018-03-01T16:05:48+01:00
 draft = false
-tags = ["intervention", "video", "prejudice"]
+tags = ["intervention", "video", "prejudice"] description = "Conclusions of Police Investigation is gallery intervention and video art piece which reveals societal prejudices."
 +++
 Conclusions of Police Investigation is a site-specific video created for exhibition at gallery Umakart.
 In the video two persons are playing a board game Unusual Suspects.